|Location:||West of Rosh Pinah, southern Namibia. Gates at Kolmanskop and Rosh Pinah.|

 |JUN-2004||Sperrgebiet National Park founded.|

 The main tourist site at the moment is the ghost town Kolmanskop, the location of the German diamond mining.
 The Germans called this place Kolmannskuppe after a transport driver named Johnny Coleman.
 During a sand storm he abandoned his ox wagon on a small incline opposite the later location of the settlement.
-The town look exactly like a typical German town of the turn of the 20th century.
+The town looks exactly like a typical German town of the turn of the 20th century.
 Many houses are in an impressive good state, although the lower floors are often filled with sand.
 There is a lot of original equipment still in the houses, and a part of the village has been restored during the last years.
 The village was used for various movies, series, and documentaries as a filming location.

 Beneath the diamonds there are several other extraordinary geologic sights in the park.
 The Bogenfels Arch is a notable natural bridge or arch, located at the coast.
 The German name Bogenfels translates bow of rock, so actually the name is simply Bogenfels and the Arch-suffix only explanatory for non German speakers.
 The layers at the coast line are tilted some 45° and the continual erosion of the sea creates a steep cliff face.
 Sometimes softer layers are eroded faster below harder layers which form a cap of the bow.
 Because of the incline of the layers the bridge has a unique triangular shape.
 The arch is a sort of erosional cave or sea cave, but as it is not very long, too short for a dark part, it is not called a cave.